 Too much of anything can be a bad thing—yes, even your favorite customized coffee beverage.
-A recent video from AsapSCIENCE determined that it would take 70 cups of coffee to kill a roughly 150-pound person.
+A video from AsapSCIENCE determined that it would take 70 cups of coffee to kill a roughly 150-pound person.

-Some officers at the Central Intelligence Agency call it “Stealthy Starbucks,” but employees at the Langley, Virginia location definitely aren’t your typical Starbucks employees.
+Some officers at the Central Intelligence Agency call it “Stealthy Starbucks,” but employees at the Langley, Virginia, location definitely aren’t your typical Starbucks employees.
 For one, they must undergo extensive background checks and they cannot leave their post without a CIA escort.
-On the positive side: they don’t have to write down or shout out their customers’ names!
+On the positive side: They don’t have to write down or shout out their customers’ names!